 (g) conduct publicity campaigns for the purpose of improving fire prevention measures.

-(2) The Authority may —
+(2) The FES Commissioner may —

-(a) recommend that the Chief Executive Officer appoint and employ such persons as the Authority considers necessary for carrying out the provisions of this Act;
+[(a) deleted]

 (b) organise and conduct bush fire brigade demonstrations and competitions and provide prizes and certificates for presentation to bush fire brigades and competitors;

 (c) pay the expenses of bush fire brigades attending bush fire brigade demonstrations.

 [Section 10 amended by No. 65 of 1977 s.
 7; No. 42 of 1998 s.
-8 and 16.]
+8 and 16; No. 22 of 2012 s.
+47 and 69.]

 [11, 11A.
 Deleted by No. 42 of 1998 s.
 9.]

-12. Appointment of bush fire liaison officers
+12. Bush fire liaison officers

-(1) The Chief Executive Officer may, on the recommendation of the Authority and with the approval of the Minister, appoint persons under section 20 of the FESA Act to be bush fire liaison officers for the purposes of this Act.

-(2) Any person who was a bush fire warden immediately before the coming into operation of section 9 of the Bush Fires Act Amendment Act 1977 1 shall be deemed to have been appointed to be a bush fire liaison officer under subsection (1).
+(1) In this section —

+departmental officer means a person employed in the Department;

+designation means a designation under subsection (2).

+(2) The FES Commissioner may designate a departmental officer to be a bush fire liaison officer.

+(3) There are to be as many bush fire liaison officers as are necessary to perform the functions conferred on bush fire liaison officers by this Act or any other written law.

+(4) A person ceases to be a bush fire liaison officer if the designation of the person is revoked or ceases to have effect.

+(5) The power to make a designation includes —

+(a) the power to revoke a designation previously made; and

+(b) the power to designate a person to perform functions of another person who has that designation when it is impractical for that other person to perform the functions.

+(6) A designation ceases to have effect if the person designated ceases to be a departmental officer.

+(7) These are to be in writing —

+(a) a designation;

+(b) a revocation of a designation.

-[Section 12 inserted by No. 65 of 1977 s.
-9; amended by No. 42 of 1998 s.
-10.]
+[Section 12 inserted by No. 22 of 2012 s.
+48.]

 13. Duties and powers of bush fire liaison officers

-(1) A bush fire liaison officer shall exercise such powers and perform such duties as the Authority may direct and may, in addition, exercise all the powers that may be exercised by a bush fire control officer under this Act.
+(1) A bush fire liaison officer shall exercise such powers and perform such duties as the FES Commissioner may direct and may, in addition, exercise all the powers that may be exercised by a bush fire control officer under this Act.

 (2) A bush fire liaison officer shall exercise his powers and perform his duties —

-(a) subject to such directions as may be given by the Authority;
+(a) subject to such directions as may be given by the FES Commissioner;

-(b) in such part or parts of the State as the Authority may direct.
+(b) in such part or parts of the State as the FES Commissioner may direct.

 (3) Subject to subsection (6), in the exercise or performance of any of the powers or duties conferred or imposed on a bush fire liaison officer he shall co-operate with, and act in an advisory capacity to a bush fire control officer.

-(4) If a bush fire is burning in the district of a local government on land other than conservation land, the Authority may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —
+(4) If a bush fire is burning in the district of a local government on land other than conservation land, the FES Commissioner may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —

 (a) at the request of the local government; or

-(b) if, because of the nature or extent of the bush fire, the Authority considers that it is appropriate to do so.
+(b) if, because of the nature or extent of the bush fire, the FES Commissioner considers that it is appropriate to do so.

-(5) If a bush fire is burning on conservation land, the Authority may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —
+(5) If a bush fire is burning on conservation land, the FES Commissioner may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —

 (a) at the request of the CALM Act CEO; or

-(b) if, because of the nature or extent of the bush fire, the Authority considers that it is appropriate to do so.
+(b) if, because of the nature or extent of the bush fire, the FES Commissioner considers that it is appropriate to do so.

 (6) If, under subsection (4) or (5), a bush fire liaison officer or another person (an authorised person) is authorised to take control of all operations in relation to a fire, all —